 Melissa officianalis, or lemon balm extract, can help to balance inflammation as well as mood .
 Its effects are thought to occur mainly due to its phenolic and flavonoid constituents, which have anti-inflammatory, anti-microbial, anti-oxidative, sedative, and neuroprotective actions in the body .
 It may support calm feelings, relaxation from stress, as well as restful sleep .

-Glycine, an amino acid also found in the Anxiety Control Plus supplement, has also been implicated in the reduction of brain hyperactivity and may even have a regulatory function in the pathology of some mental health conditions [23,24].
+Glycine, an amino acid found in the Stress Maintenance supplement, has been implicated in the reduction of brain hyperactivity .
+It may even have a regulatory function in the pathology of some mental health conditions .
 Glycine supports cognitive performance and the CNS by regulating the metabolic synthesis of certain nutrients that the brain and nerves require for energy.

 Because it is connected to both nerve and neurotransmitter function, glycine may aid in the improvement of sleep quality (without causing fatigue), strengthen cognitive performance, heighten bodily sensations, balance mood, and support memory [23-26].